CrowdStrike/terraform-provider-crowdstrike/docs/resources/prevention_policy_attachment.md

 page_title: "crowdstrike_prevention_policy_attachment Resource - crowdstrike"
 subcategory: "Prevention Policy"
 description: |-
   This resource allows managing the host groups and ioa rule groups attached to a prevention policy.
-This resource takes exclusive ownership over the host groups and ioa rule groups assigned to a prevention policy.
+By default (when exclusive is true), this resource takes exclusive ownership over the host groups and ioa rule groups assigned to a prevention policy.
+When exclusive is false, this resource only manages the specific host groups and ioa rule groups defined in the configuration.
 If you want to fully create or manage a prevention policy please use the prevention_policy_* resource for the platform you want to manage.
   API Scopes
   The following API scopes are required:
   Prevention policies | Read & Write